VAT refers to Value Added Tax. It is being introduced in the UAE starting 2018. Here’s all you need to know about it.

 - Umm Al Quwain Free Trade Zone on Sheikh Mohammed bin Zayed Road

 With the introduction of VAT in the UAE, there are considerations that businesses would have to take care of with regard to tax consulting.
-We at Commitbiz have our team of experts to help you with company formation, registration and counselling.
+We at Commitbiz have our team of experts to help you with company formation, registration, and counseling.
 For any queries on VATtax consultation for companies in the UAE, feel free to reach out to us.